carlshan/intro_to_mobile_app_development/tictactoe/Tutorial_Part_2.md

+# Part 2 of 3 of the Tic-Tac-Toe Game Tutorial

+Make sure you completed everything in [Part 1 of this tutorial](https://github.com/carlshan/intro_to_mobile_app_development/blob/master/tictactoe/README.md) before you go on.

 ### `Piece.js`

 We are going to now modify our `Piece.js` file.
 This is the file that will create a Component that represents an `X` or `O` tictactoe piece.